TManzini/DebiasMulticlassWordEmbedding/README.md

 This repository contains the code that was written in support of the NAACL 2019 paper [Black is to Criminal as Caucasian is to Police:
 Detecting and Removing Multiclass Bias in Word Embeddings](https://arxiv.org/abs/1904.04047).

-The repository is broken into two components.
+The repository has three main components.
-1. Performing debiasing and MAC score calculations (./Debiasing)
+1. Performing debiasing and MAC score calculations (./Debiasing/debias.py)
+2. Cluster bias analysis (./Debiasing/neighborAnalysis.py)
-2. Downstream evaluation (./Downstream)
+3. Downstream evaluation (./Downstream/BiasEvalPipelineRunner.ipynb)

 ## Debiasing